Jayakumar03/invoice-generator-client/README.md

 1. **Install Node.js**: Ensure you have Node.js installed on your machine.
 You can download it from [here](https://nodejs.org/).

-2. **Create a new Vite project**: Open your terminal and run git clone command to download project [here](https://github.com/Jayakumar03/invoice-generator-client.git) and
+2. **Create a new Vite project**: Open your terminal and run git clone command to download project `git clone https://github.com/Jayakumar03/invoice-generator-client.git ` and
 `cd invoice-generator-client`

 3. **Install dependencies**: Navigate into your project directory and install the dependencies:`npm install`